pythonbay-sr/device-tracking-kali-linux/README.md

 # Installation

 Open a ngrok account at ngrok.com and copy the auth token.
+You can git clone the ngrok or simply download it and unzip it.

 ```bash
 git clone https://github.com/inconshreveable/ngrok
 ./ngrok authtoken <auth token goes here>
 git clone https://github.com/thewhiteh4t/seeker
 ```

+1. Step -